KeithIMyers/chromiumos-docs/reporting_bugs.md

 attacks in its threat model.
 The reason for this difference is that while the Chrome browser does not control the operating system it runs on, on Chrome OS we are responsible for the entire system.
-This means that Chrome OS does need to protect against certain physically-local attackers, such as at the lockscreen.
+This means that Chrome OS does need to protect against certain physically-local attackers, such as at the lock screen.
 See the [Chrome OS Security Severity Guidelines] for details.

 Also note that we do not handle account compromises with your Google account